The Meaning of the Word

 • Provide enough take-home groceries for 43,000 meals for hungry families

-• Resettle 500 documented refugees in their transition to life in the United States
+• Resettle 500 international refugees in their transition to life in the United States

-The entire community benefits from Caritas services.
+The entire community benefits from Caritas of Austin's services.
 A strong community is one where every person and family has the opportunity to be self-reliant.

 The following are some of the key collaborations in which Caritas of Austin is involved: